aruniyengar/storage-manager/README.md

     datastore.clear();
 ~~~

-The following method call outputs a string identifying the type of data store represented by datastore:
+The following method call outputs a string identifying the type of data store represented by "datastore":
 ~~~ java
     datastore.storeType();
 ~~~